techstackmedia/software-engineering-series/README.md

 operable program or batch file
 ```

 If this is the case for you it means you are not using Linux or macOS to run the command.
 You must likely be on a Windows Operating System or any other Operating System not supporting the command.
-In such cases use the first method, `cat testkey.pub` and copy whatever is the output.
+In such cases use the first method, `cat testkey.pub` and copy whatever is the output or run `type testkey.pub | clip`.

 #### Add the SSH key on GitHub

-Navigate to your GitHub account's settings, select "SSH and GPG keys," and add a new SSH key.
+Navigate to your GitHub account's settings, select ["SSH and GPG keys"](https://github.com/settings/ssh/new), and add a new SSH key.
 Paste the copied key into the designated field.
+Don't forget to fill in the "Title" field.

 #### Configure the local Git command interface